 SkyGuardian is a next-generation, type-certifiable variant of Predator B (MQ-9B) multi-mission remotely piloted aircraft (RPA) developed by General Atomics Aeronautical Systems (GA-ASI), a company based in the US.

 Designed in accordance with NATO STANAG 4671 UAV system airworthiness requirements and the UK Def Stan 00-970 design and airworthiness standards, the new SkyGuardian variant can operate within civilian airspace.

 It can carry out missions such as intelligence, surveillance and reconnaissance (ISR), maritime patrol, border surveillance and disaster relief.
 The maritime patrol variant, designated as SeaGuardian, is intended to conduct surveillance and patrol missions in open-sea and littoral environments.

 Development of the Certifiable Predator B (CPB) variant began in 2012.
 An armed variant of SkyGuardian aircraft was selected by the UK Ministry of Defence for the Royal Air Force’s Protector programme in July 2016.

-The aircraft performed its maiden flight in November 2016 and achieved a 48-hour endurance flight in May this year.
-The first production aircraft is expected to be ready by 2018.
+The aircraft performed its maiden flight in November 2016 and achieved a 48-hour endurance flight in May 2017.
+It was named as SkyGuardian in January 2017.

 SkyGuardian RPA design and features